What’s a giving day?

 Sign up for our #GivingTuesday Playbook!

 Want more in-depth insight on how to plan and execute a successful giving day?
 The team at Community Funded has put together a killer #GivingTuesday Playbook that covers everything from assembling your team to creating a stewardship plan!
-The playbook has 8 parts, 3 of which are already LIVE and 5 more that we’ll be releasing through October 11th.
+The playbook has 8 individual guides that will prepare you for your big day.
 Below is the link to the first section: Assemble Your Team.
 If you sign up for the whole enchilada we’ll deliver every section right to your inbox.